Unbiased Primordial Gravitational Wave Inference from the CMB with SMICA: Results

 \section{Results}

 We validate our pipeline with the low-complexity foregrounds which have only two rigid-scaling emission components; therefore we only need two foreground components to obtain an unbiased fit for $r$.
 Figure~\ref{fig:rLow} shows the posterior probability distribution (normalized at its peak).
 Tables \ref{tab:r=0} and \ref{tab:r=0.003} show the MAP estimate of $r$, the uncertainty, $\sigma_r$, (computed as the standard deviation of the MC chains) and the $\chi^2/n_\text{dof}$ goodness-of-fit metric for $r=0$ and $r=3\times 10^{-3}$.
 Note that the expectation value for $r$ (minimum mean squared error estimate) is nearly identical to the MAP estimate.
 We obtain an unbiased fit for $r$ for both instrument configurations and the standard deviation $\sigma_r$ is small, exceeding the CMB-S4 $r$-sensitivity target.
 Additionally, the standard deviation obtained matches the Fisher forecast for $\sigma_r$ which validates our sampling method.
 The $\chi^2/n_\text{dof}$ metric is close to one, indicating a reasonably good fit.
-When we attempt this fit to low-complexity foregrounds with $n_\text{FG} > 2$ the simulation fails to converge; BlackJAX appears to fail when overfitting data.
+When we attempt this fit to low-complexity foregrounds with $n_\text{FG} > 2$, we cause a degeneracy in the foreground parameters.
+When we fit for 3 or 4 foreground components instead of 2, instabilities are observed in the MC chains for the foreground parameters specifically.
+We also find the $\chi^2/n_\text{dof}$ increases because we are adding parameters to the model without obtaining a better fit to the data.
+Though we have degeneracies and lack of convergence in the foregrounds, the posterior of the $r$ parameter specifically remains well constrained and remains largely unchanged, showing that the method is robust.

 However, for both the medium- and high-complexity foregrounds, our MAP estimate of $r$ with a two component model are inconsistent with the inputs, showing a clear bias as demonstrated in Figures~\ref{fig:rMedium} and~\ref{fig:rHigh}.
 In general we find higher bias and uncertainty for the high-complexity foreground.
 One mixing vector for dust and one for synchrotron are clearly not enough to fully model the foregrounds; the spatial variation of the dust/synchrotron frequency scaling or the line-of-sight decorrelation (high-complexity dust) require additional independent components to model them in the SMICA model.
 When we do not have additional components to model the added complexity, part of the unmodeled foreground power is projected onto the CMB vector.